Operation Martyr Soleimani: Injuries

 On 17 January, over a week after the attack, several U.S. defense officials confirmed that "out of an abundance of caution" eleven U.S. troops were medically evacuated to military hospitals—three to Camp Arifjan in Ahmad al-Jaber Air Base, Kuwait and eight to Landstuhl Regional Medical Center in Landstuhl, Germany—to be treated for traumatic brain injury and to undergo further evaluations.
 The first service member was flown out of Iraq on 10 January, while others were evacuated on 15 January.
 Another official said that it was standard procedure for all personnel in the vicinity of a blast to be screened for TBI.

 Initial U.S. assessments stated that there were no casualties, due to the Pentagon's longstanding treatment of brain injuries as a different class of wounds that do not require them to be regarded as "casualties".

 On 24 January a Pentagon spokesman said that 34 service members were suffering headaches from the attack.
-18 of them were evacuated to Landstuhl Regional Medical Center in Germany, eight of those were subsequently sent to the U.S. for treatment at Walter Reed Army Medical Center.
+18 of them were evacuated to Landstuhl Regional Medical Center in Germany, eight of those were subsequently sent to the U.S. for treatment at Walter Reed National Military Medical Center.
 Another was evacuated to Kuwait.
 16 service members were treated inside Iraq and had returned to duty soon after.

 On 28 January, according to several Pentagon officials, around "200 people who were in the blast zone at the time of the attack have been screened for symptoms."
 As a result, no more than "50 U.S. service members have been diagnosed with TBI."
 It was said that the number of diagnosed may change, as the new information was that 31 of them had been treated in Iraq, while 18 (up from the previous figure of 17) were treated in Germany.
 The Pentagon said that all were diagnosed with mild traumatic brain injury and 77 had already returned to duty.

 In November 2021, one of the recipients of the Purple Heart, 22-year-old Jason Quitugua, committed suicide as a result of vision and hearing problems and constant headaches and memory loss caused by the TBI inflicted in the attacks.